hshustc/hshustc.github.io/_pages/includes/2-news.md

 # 🔥 News
+- *2025.11*: 🎉 One Paper Accepted by IEEE Transactions on Information Forensics and Security (TIFS, CCF-A).
 - *2025.09*: 🎉 Recognized as a World's Top 2% Scientist by Stanford/Elsevier for the second straight year.
 - *2025.09*: 🎉 One Paper Accepted by Conference on Neural Information Processing Systems (NeurIPS, CCF-A).
 - *2025.08*: 🎉 One Paper Accepted by IEEE Transactions on Information Forensics and Security (TIFS, CCF-A).